Samsung Android 11 update: These devices have One UI 3.0 - 9to5Google

 You’d probably expect the Galaxy S10 series to be updated pretty quickly, but no one expected the slightly odd Galaxy S10 Lite to be the first one updated.
 Still, that’s what we saw on December 22 as the device picked up Android 11 in India and Spain.
 The update has also since been spotted in the US, UK, and Germany.

-Update 1/7: This article has been updated with information on the Galaxy S10 rollout as well as more regional details on other devices.
+Update 1/12: This article has been updated with information on the Galaxy Z Fold 2 rollout as well as more regional details on other devices.

 More on Samsung: